grover/homebridge-screen/docs/config/gpioscreen.md

 - pinup/pindown: the _physical_ pin numbers which close the contacts to control the screen (up or down).
 Activating both pins simultaneously stops the screen motion.
 - writeTime: time in seconds to pull pins high (optional: default 1 second)
+- screenDeployTime: time in seconds it takes screen to deploy (optional: default 20 seconds)

 The above example is runnable with the hardware setup described above.